ayush-bhavsar/research-paper-validator-v3/README.md

-# Research Paper Validator v3 — Brief README
+# Research Paper Validator v3

 **What It Does**
 - Validates and anchors research paper integrity by hashing uploaded PDFs and creating a verifiable proof via MetaMask.